 The red-winged blackbird heralds in the spring with their beautiful song.
 They arrive early on the south coast and sometimes they need to hang out at my feeders for a week or two as they wait for the snow to melt up on the ponds.

 The males are hard to miss with their bright red wing patches used to warn off other males.
 The size and color of the wing patch is directly related to the success of his mating displays and how many females he has attracted to his territory for mating.

 Look for them around ponds, lakes and rivers, where they sometimes nest in colonies, building nest on 2 or 3 bulrushes over water.
-The BC Coastal Region has a permanent population of red winged blackbirds but their numbers increase in the spring as migratory birds arrive from their wintering grounds.
+The Pacific Northwest Coastal Region has a permanent population of red winged blackbirds but their numbers increase in the spring as migratory birds arrive from their wintering grounds.